Eat It

 "Eat It" is a 1984 song by American comedy music artist "Weird Al" Yankovic.
-It is a parody of Michael Jackson's 1983 single "Beat It", with the contents changed to be about an exasperated parent attempting to get their picky child to eat anything at all, much less to eat properly.
+It is a parody of Michael Jackson's 1983 single "Beat It", with the contents changed to be about an exasperated parent attempting to get their picky child to eat.
 The track was both a commercial and critical success, earning Yankovic a Grammy Award.
 It peaked at number twelve in the United States, making it his first top 40 hit in that country, and reached number one in Australia.

 Production

 The famous guitar solo, performed by Eddie Van Halen on "Beat It", was reproduced by "Weird Al" Yankovic's producer, Rick Derringer.

 According to Yankovic, Michael Jackson "not only returned our phone calls, but he approved it.
 He thought it was a funny idea."
 On October 19, 1989, the RIAA certified "Eat It" as a gold single.

 Reception

 The single reached number 1 in Australia, and it was his highest-charting US single on the Billboard Hot 100 at number 12 until "White & Nerdy" peaked at number 9 in October 2006.
 "Eat It" earned Yankovic a 1984 Grammy Award in the Best Comedy Recording category.
 "Eat It" also outranked "Beat It" in overall highest position on the Australian singles chart, with its highest rank being number 1, while "Beat It"'s highest was third.

 Cash Box reviewed the single, saying "Rick Derringer's production has remained true to the energy and appeal of Michael Jackson's original version, and the lyrics ... are actually very funny."